Not sure what to do in Peru? Worry not!

 11. Hike Rainbow Mountain and See the Beautiful Colors

-If you are heading to Peru, a top favorite country of mine, you must not miss out on Rainbow Mountain.
+If you are heading to Peru, a top favorite country of mine, you must not miss out on Rainbow Mountain one of the most iconic attractions in Peru.
 Originally named Vinicunca, in Spanish, it’s called La Montaña de Siete Colores (Mountain of Seven Colors).

 Located roughly 4 hours outside of Cusco, the beautiful mineral sediments of red, purple, gold, and turquoise literally stopped me in my tracks.
 In the quiet of nature and altitude, there is just nothing more stunning.

 A day trip to Rainbow Mountain can be accessed via an organized tour or on your own.
 I recommend going on your own especially if you or anyone in your group speaks Spanish.
 You can negotiate a taxi from Cusco the night before and get a set rate on the day.

 This gives you control over what day you go for the weather, the time you go to avoid crowds and the ability to stay as long as you wish.

 I highly recommend 2-3 days to acclimate to Cusco before you even attempt Rainbow Mountain as you will be finishing the hike (or horse ride) at 16,000 feet.
 Take it slow and bring plenty of water to stay hydrated.

 Weather varies with the season but it is known to become pretty cool to cold at the top.
 Next to Machu Picchu, this is an attraction in Perú you don’t want to miss.
 Don’t forget to bring your passport to get a cool Peruvian souvenir stamp!